 Understanding Win32 App Detection Rules in Microsoft Intune

 In Microsoft Intune Win32 App Detection Rules are used to determine the presence of a Win32 App.
-The detection rules ensure that app installation only start if it’s not installed yet.
-A Win32 App can have multiple detection rules and all detection rule must be met to detect the application.
-However in the case of an Uninstall, only one detection rule should match in order to trigger uninstall.
+The detection rules ensure that app installation only starts if it’s not installed yet.
+A Win32 App can have multiple detection rules and all detection rules must be met to detect the application.
+However, in the case of an Uninstall, only one detection rule should match to trigger an uninstall.

 Intune Windows App (Win32)